How to Plant, Grow, and Care for Persimmon Trees

 So, are you convinced?
 Do you want to grow your own persimmon?
 If so, we’ve compiled our tips on getting off to a good start!

 Diospyros kaki, is known as the Japanese, Korean, or Asian persimmon – sometimes velvet apple.
 The American persimmon is Diospyros virginiana.
 There’s a persimmon native to Texas, called Diospyros texana.
 These are a few of the 2000+ varieties of persimmon trees out there.
+The cover all continents around the central regions around the equator.

 The Greek words “dios” and “pyron” (of Diospyros) translate to the English ‘fruit of the nettle tree’.
 The word persimmon originates in the Algonquin words putchamin, pasiminan, and pessamin, which translate to ‘a dry fruit’.
 The persimmon originated in East Asia, namely in China where it was cultivated 2000 years ago.
 Persimmons made their way to the west from Japan via military men who visited the country in the 1850s.

 The persimmon is a deciduous tree that grows between 15 to 60 feet tall.
 It either stands upright or crooks to the side.
-It has glossy bluish oblong green leaves that are 3 to 6 inches long, ¾ of an inch wide, and grey on its undersides.
+It has glossy bluish oblong green leaves that are three to six inches long, three quarters of an inch wide, and grey on its undersides.
 In fall, persimmon trees take on characteristic reds and oranges.
-Most trees have either male or female flowers and require cross-pollination for fruiting.
-Male flowers are pink, and cluster in threes.
-Female flowers are creamy-white and grow singly.
-Some varieties have both flower types.

 The blooms open in late spring.
 Then petals die away, and persimmons grow, ripening in early fall.
 Some are astringent before they ripen.
 When they’re ripe, persimmons are yellow, orange, or dark brown.
 Fruits are either astringent varieties or non-astringent varieties, meaning they either need to fully ripen for sweetness or are sweet even when slightly unripe.

-American persimmon (Diospyros virginiana) is native to the Eastern United States and has been cultivated for centuries by Native Americans and settlers alike.
+American persimmon (Diospyros virginiana) is native to the Eastern United States and has been cultivated for centuries by Native Americans and settlers.
 Male and female blooms are on separate trees.
 The small fruit is round and orangey-yellow.
 Sometimes it takes on a bluish hue.
 Some varieties are seedless, and several are very productive.
 Most are astringent and need to fully ripen to softness before consumption.
 American persimmon is hardy in zones 4 through 8.
-In colder zones you can grow American persimmon through winter.
+In colder zones, you can grow American persimmon through winter.

 The drought-tolerant Texas persimmon (Diospyros texana) is native to Oklahoma, Texas, and parts of northeastern Mexico.
 Its fruit is dark purple to black, and is more akin to a berry in size.
 D. texana blooms in March and April, and fruits ripen in August.
-Due to their astringence, they are sometimes left on the tree until early winter, harvested, and made into jams and jellies.
-These shrubby trees grow to roughly 10 feet and have male or female flowers.
-Unlike Asian persimmon or American persimmon, male and female blooms are white.
-This variety is perfect for growing persimmons in USDA hardiness zone 8b.
-You can grow it elsewhere, as long as proper care is taken in winter.
+Due to their astringency, they are sometimes left on the tree until early winter, harvested, and made into jams and jellies.

 Planting